 However, if you live outside of the US, you will need to apply for an ESTA, no matter the length of your stay.
 This costs around $14.

 Also, don’t forget to purchase travel insurance.
 I don’t leave without it and have used it more times than I would have liked.

 Weather in Hawaii

 You can visit Hawaii all year long since Hawaii has tropical climates.
-With really only two season (summer and winter) the temperatures never dip lower than 78F.
+With really only two seasons (summer and winter), the temperatures never dip lower than 78F.